-- At least one web server that is reachable ONLY from inside the corporate network.
+- At least one web server that is reachable ONLY from inside your organization's network.

 - The specified web page must not redirect to another page or URL, and it must not require authentication.
-The Workspot client during location detection looks for a normal (code 200) response.
+The Workspot Client is looking for a normal (code 200) response.

-- A certificate must be trusted by the client if HTTPS is utilized.
+- A certificate must be trusted by the client if HTTPS is used.
 If an attempt to connect to a server with a self-signed certificate occurs, the location detection process will fail for that URL.

-- While FQDN configuration is supported, Workspot strongly recommends using the web server's IP address when configuring the feature.
-Many ISPs for home networks will "hijack" DNS requests that are not resolvable to an internal address, and may return an advertising page for that URL.
-The Workspot Client will receive this response and, falsely, determine that it is inside the corporate network.
+- While FQDN configuration is supported, Workspot recommends using the web server's IP address.
+Many ISPs for home networks will hijack DNS requests that are not resolvable to an internal address, and may return an advertising page for that URL.
+The Workspot Client will falsely interpret this to mean it is inside the corporate network.

 - Enter the URI of internal sites that will play the role of "beacons" and hit "Save".

 (Maximum of three Sites/Web Servers.)